 Halloween would come around, and Dunn would opt out of trick-or-tricking so he could rig up displays in the family garage.
 “I felt like the Home Alone kid,” he says.
 “You know, with the ropes tied, and he’s pulling everything?
 That was me.
 I had strings pulled up in the trees, and I was dropping stuff on people and flying pheasants out of windows.”

-Dunn still works as a magician, and some kind of performer-audience relationship informs just about everything he does.
+Dunn graduated from an entrepreneurship program at the University of St. Thomas and launched Scream Town shortly after, at 24.
+Even now that the initially modest (by his standards) idea has blown up, Dunn pads out about half his income working as a magician.
+Some kind of performer-audience relationship informs just about everything he does.
 “I like to see people’s reactions,” he says, “whether surprised, scared, or laughing.”

-The denizens of Scream Town who hang around the square are grim, yes, but also possess lunch-break nonchalance, as if the grotesque were part of their day-to-day.
+The denizens of Scream Town who hang around the square have their twisted origin stories memorized.
+They’re grim, yes, but also possess lunch-break nonchalance, as if the grotesque were part of their day-to-day.
 A socialite woman’s fur coat still looks bloody from skinning.
 This year’s “mayor” resembles the clown from the most recent It movie.
 He stands just outside a tall cage, where you can pay $5 to spend five minutes alone with him.
 He draws in a small group of girls, and, moments later, they scatter from him like geese.
 Whoever he is, he’s nailing the scratchy voice.
 Meanwhile, his wife, looming, wears a mask similar to the wan face of the widowed bride in the Insidious movies.

 You can find horror filmmaker James Wan's sweat-inducing influence elsewhere, too.
 Dunn identifies as a fan, and that much is clear.
-Each of the eight attractions works to make you jump—bursting from around corners, or leaping out of inconspicuous cupboards.
+Each of the eight attractions makes you jump—with things bursting from around corners and out of cupboards.
 If the houses look ramshackle from the outside, the insides tighten, then deepen.
 Many of the 100-plus scenes are so dense with minutiae they reward a slow walk.
 Others unfold without warning: a buoyed, bobbing rush through a strobe-lit hall where bodies dangle like butchered meat.
-And the actors—stretching their voices, and, in one case, choreographing their movements around the creepiest silhouette a bare lantern can cast against gnarled trees—have their roles well enough in hand to avert potential awkwardness.
-It’s no wonder this place, seemingly big and cohesive enough for its own local economy, turns Dunn back into a kid.
+And the actors—warping their voices, and, in one case, choreographing their movements around the creepiest silhouette a bare lantern can cast against gnarled trees—have their roles well enough in hand to avert potential awkwardness.

-An hour before opening night, the sky is still clear.
-The mayor’s wife, mask off, does stretches under a tent.
+It’s not only a chance for them to hone improv skills; they get to feel belonging, too.
+An hour before opening night, the sky is still clear, and the mayor’s wife, mask off, does stretches under a tent.
 Dressed down in black spandex, she lifts her arms in rising-sun pose behind the nearly fortress-size “Clown Asylum” attraction.
 About 20 mad clowns gather nearby.
 Some wear makeup hearkening to Insane Clown Posse, and their leader, sporting a red-tipped faux hawk, reads directions off a clipboard.
-Feet away, a girl in an Einstein wig clenches a cigarette between orange and pink fingernails while jiggling a jug of fake blood over a cartoon-size syringe.
+Feet away, a girl in an Einstein wig clenches a cigarette between orange and pink fingernails while jiggling a jug of fake blood over a cartoonishly huge syringe.
 A corpse bride sips an energy drink.
 A swamp thing calls “Cousin!” to his counterpart.
 The mayor’s wife, dressed now in her black-and-lavender gown, goes searching for her husband.
 “Are you the mayor?” she asks.
 Finally, it’s obvious.
 “We meet at last,” says the Bill Skarsgård-as-Pennywise lookalike.
 They compliment each other’s costumes, then discuss whether wearing a latex mask is worth the discomfort.
 When they talk shop—their approach to their characters—it sounds like method acting.